Buying Property in Singapore – The Process and Property Tax

 In the event that you have failed to pay tax even after the penalty has been issued, IRAS can appoint agents like your bank, employer, tenant or lawyer to recover the overdue tax.
 Worse still, they may put up your property for auction to recover the unpaid tax.

-How much the u003cstrongu003erental income taxesu003c/strongu003e payable in Singapore for foreigner?
+How much the rental income taxes payable in Singapore for foreigner?

 Be it you are foreigner or local, everyone have to pay “Income Tax”.